 The warranty of suitable shipping condition warrants that the produce was in a condition when loaded such that under normal shipping conditions, it would arrive at contract destination without abnormal deterioration.
-What is abnormal deterioration, which would constitute a breach of the warranty, is determined by PACA standards and regulations, and abnormal deterioration is not determined by the laws and regulations of the foreign country which is the ultimate destination.
+What is abnormal deterioration, which would constitute a breach of the warranty, "will be determined by PACA standards and regulations," and not by the laws and regulations of the foreign country which is the ultimate destination.
 Good v.
 Europacific Fruit Exp., Inc., 66 Agric.
 Dec.
 891, 910 (2007).